 After growing up in Brisbane, Karen graduated from the Queensland University of Technology (QUT) in 1990.
 Since then she has worked in both general and behavioural (neuro-developmental) Optometry for over twenty-five years in Brisbane and surrounding regions.
 Karen joined Lees and Henschell Optometrists in 2002.
 In 2008, she achieved Fellowship with the Australasian College of Behavioural Optometry (ACBO).
 Having worn contact lenses herself for thirty-five years, she is a keen contact lens practitioner.
 Karen also has experience in providing services to those requiring care in the areas of therapeutics, sports vision, low vision and patients with special needs.

 Sue graduated from QIT Optometry in 1985.
 Since then she has continued to study, including a Masters in Behavioural Optometry (UNSW) and a Fellowship with the Australasian College of Behavioural Optometry (ACBO).
 Sue has a holistic view in her management of vision.
 This holistic view takes into account the multisensory nature of vision.
 Treatment options take into account current research based and clinical based evidence from the optometric and neuroscience literature and forums.
 Sue believes vision services should be given with passion, integrity, knowledge, respect and pleasure.
 She strives to make a difference in the lives of patients of all ages.

-An optical dispenser in the industry since 2011, Courtney enjoys nothing more than building customer relationships and helping patients find the perfect solution for their optical needs.
-When not at work, Courtney passionately volunteers for The Orangutan Project and spends her down time hanging out with her husband, new son and fur babies.
+An optical dispenser in the industry since 2011, Courtney enjoys nothing more than building customer relationships and takes pride in helping patients find the perfect solution for their optical needs.
+Outside work, Courtney enjoys spending outdoor time with her son and husband, film photography, writing, and advocating for The Orangutan Project

 Dr Beata Sander